 SAR City in Barstow, California

 Now that I've returned from the Arizona state Search & Rescue conference, I'm signing up for another, this one in California.
-The three-day event is called SARCity, now celebrating it's 37th year this October 9th, 10th and 11th, 2009.
+The three-day event is called SARCity, now celebrating it's 37th year this October 9–11.

 SARCity is put on by the Barstow Desert Rescue Squad, a volunteer team involved in all types of SAR including mine rescue, in conjunction with the San Bernardino County Sheriff, OES, Barstow College and more than 100 volunteer instructors.
-Over fifty classes are being offered, some lasting an hour and others the entire weekend.
+More than 50 classes are being offered, some lasting an hour and others the entire weekend.
 There will be lots of new classes this year, while still offering the basics for those just getting into search and rescue.

 Included in the schedule are several "track" classes, which last all or most of the weekend and are limited to a certain number of students.
 Topics include Man Tracking, HAZ MAT, ICS 400, and HAM radio.